 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-The Michigan Civil Service Commission is a bipartisan, four-membered body, appointed by the Governor.
-Current Commissioners include Janet McClelland, Jase Bolger, Nick Ciaramitaro, and Jeff Steffel.
-Article 11, Section 5 of Michigan's Constitution states that the commission shall:
+The Michigan Civil Service Commission is a bipartisan, four-member body, appointed by the governor.
+The current commissioners are Chair Jase Bolger, Nick Ciaramitaro, Jeff Steffel and Gail M. Wilson.
+Article 11, Section 5 of Michigan's Constitution requires the commission to:

-- classify all positions in the classified service according to their respective duties and responsibilities,
+- classify all positions in the classified service according to their duties and responsibilities,

 - fix rates of compensation for all classes of positions,

 - approve or disapprove disbursements for all personal services,

 - determine by competitive examination and performance exclusively on the basis of merit, efficiency, and fitness the qualifications of all candidates for classified positions,

 - make rules and regulations covering all personnel transactions, and